Nicholas C. Dias

 Teaching

 2021 Teaching Assistant.
-Introduction to Politics.
-Prof. Michele Margolis.
+Introduction to American Politics.
+Lecturer Prof. Michele Margolis.
+University of Pennsylvania.

 2020 Teaching Assistant.
 Introduction to Data Science.
-Instructors Marc Trussler and Stephen Pettigrew.
+Lecturers Marc Trussler and Stephen Pettigrew.
+University of Pennsylvania.

 Service to the Department